Monarchy of the United Kingdom: After the 1707 Acts of Union

 England and Scotland were united as the Kingdom of Great Britain under Queen Anne in 1707.

 After Anne's accession, the problem of succession re-emerged.
 The Scottish Parliament, infuriated that the English Parliament did not consult them on the choice of Sophia's family as the next heirs, passed the Act of Security 1704, threatening to end the personal union between England and Scotland.
 The Parliament of England retaliated with the Alien Act 1705, threatening to devastate the Scottish economy by restricting trade.
 The Scottish and English parliaments negotiated the Acts of Union 1707, under which England and Scotland were united into a single Kingdom of Great Britain, with succession under the rules prescribed by the Act of Settlement.

-The Electorate later Kingdom of Hanover was in personal union with the British monarchy from 1714 to 1837.
-(Orange; borders shown 1814–1866.)

 In 1714, Queen Anne was succeeded by her second cousin, and Sophia's son, George I, Elector of Hanover, who consolidated his position by defeating Jacobite rebellions in 1715 and 1719.
 The new monarch was less active in government than many of his British predecessors, but retained control over his German kingdoms, with which Britain was now in personal union.
-Power shifted towards George's ministers, especially to Sir Robert Walpole, who is often considered the first British prime minister, although the title was not then in use.
+Power shifted towards George's ministers, especially to Robert Walpole, who is often considered the first British prime minister, although the title was not then in use.

 The next monarch, George II, witnessed the end of the Jacobite threat in 1746 when the Catholic Stuarts were completely defeated.
 During the long reign of his grandson, George III, thirteen of Britain's American colonies were lost when they formed the United States of America after the American Revolutionary War, but British influence elsewhere in the world continued to grow.
 The United Kingdom of Great Britain and Ireland was created by the Acts of Union 1800.

 The union of Great Britain and Ireland into the United Kingdom occurred in 1801 under George III.